jeff2857/pcre2-rs/README.md

 to implement regular expression.
 It's for practice.

 The directory `pcre2/` is PCRE2 library generated with `make`.
+And here, `pcre2` is for MacOS, `pcre2-linux` is for Linux.
+If your platform is not Mac, you should change `build.rs` as comments said in it.

 You can download the PCRE2 repo, `cd` in it, and type these commands to generate the library: